 8. I Am Here Now by The Mindfulness Project

-I Am Here Now is more of a mindfulness book than a minimalism book, but we still find it to be suitable for this list since mindfulness is part of a minimalist lifestyle.
+I Am Here Now: A Creative Mindfulness Guide and Journal is more of a mindfulness book than a minimalism book, but we still find it to be suitable for this list since mindfulness is part of a minimalist lifestyle.
 You won’t be able to live more by having less if you can’t live in the present.

 The Mindfulness Project is the team behind this awesome book.
 It focuses on paying attention to what is happening right now instead of ruminating about the past or the future.
 It aims to make people more curious about the world and help them access their creativity in order to find happiness and satisfaction.